benjaminheath238/Minecraft-Data-Generator/README.md

 ## Licensing
 This programme is licensed under the GPLv2 the definition of which can be found in the LICENCE file or at the [website](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

+MCDG is open source software.
+Minecraft is a registered trademark of Mojang.
+MCDG is not an official Minecraft product.
+It is not approved by or associated with Mojang.